CMLL Super Viernes (October 2012): Event

 The opening match was the first match for Metálico since the Super Viernes September 28, 2012 show where he hurt his knee.
 Metálico teamed up with Molotov to take on Los Hombres del Camoflaje ("Men in Camouflage", Artillero and Super Comando).
 Los Hombres did not take it easy on Metálico, stealing his mask in the third fall, getting themselves disqualified in the process.
 In Lucha libre stealing a mask or tearing a mask up is often one of the first steps in a longer running storylines.
 In the second match the CMLL World Mini-Estrella Champion Pequeño Olímpico teamed up with veteran rudos ("bad guys") Pequeño Violencia and Pequeño Black Warrior to take on the much less experienced Acero and Pequeño Halcón, teaming with Shockercito.
 The experience of the rudo team was too much to overcome as Pequeño Olímpico led his team to a two falls to one victory.
 The third match of the evening proved that the seasoned veteran Brazo de Plata was still a crowd favorite as the fans in attendance cheered loudly for Brazo de Plata as he, Máscara Dorada and Shocker defeated the team of Black Warrior and Mr. Águila, two-thirds of the reigning Mexican National Trios Champions and Puma King.

 The one fall Lightning match between Máximo and Rey Bucanero started out slowly, with Rey Bucanero refusing to even enter the ring, disgusted by his opponent's overly flamboyant Exótico actions, including trying to kiss Bucanero.
 Once the match actually started Maximo tried to kiss his opponent on at least two occasions, with the attempts angering Rey Bucanero so much that he angrily attacked Maximo, defeating him in under six minutes.
 In the fifth match of the night Místico La Nueva Era teamed up with Ángel de Oro and La Máscara to take on Los Hijos del Averno (Averno, Ephesto, Mephisto), a group that often fought the original Místico when he worked for CMLL.
-The Rudo team quickly overwhelmed Místico, Ángel de Oro and La Mascara as Mephisto pinnedn Místico mere minutes into the match.
+The Rudo team quickly overwhelmed Místico, Ángel de Oro and La Mascara as Mephisto pinned Místico mere minutes into the match.
 The tecnico team fought back in the second fall as they evened the score between the two teams.
 In the third fall Averno fell victim to Místico and moments later La Nueva Era pinned Mephisto to win the match for his team.